The Solution¤

 Sooo, what is your competitive edge?¤

 Most investors and business people aren't too happy with open-source software.
 "If everyone can just steal your software, run it themselves, then how are you ever going to have leverage?".
+Firstly, we're doing it because we want the world to be a better place.
+Money is not everything.

 There are multiple levels to being open-source.
 We believe being open-source is great because: